 These data continue to confirm some of the strengths of our current practice.
 However, the Theology Department is in the process of implementing a major revision of its Core.
 This revision came as the result of an 18-month process of deliberation that included the entire faculty, consultation with the University Core Renewal Committee, and feedback from the Dean and the University President.
-A formal timeline is in place for its full implementation for the 2019-20 academic year.
 The assessment data we gathered contributed modestly to this revision.
-A fuller rationale for the accepted changes, along with strategies for implementation, communication, and ongoing assessment, can be found in the document entitled "Theology Core Revision," which was submitted to Dean Kalscheur on May 11, 2018 after including his requested changes.